-Chinese shipping employee shot dead in Pakistan's city of Karachi
+Senior Chinese shipping executive shot dead in Pakistan

 Karachi, Pakistan’s largest city, still has a reputation for gang shootings and other violence, despite a paramilitary crackdown that began in 2013 and sharply reduced killings.

-Hospital officials said Zhu was admitted in a critical condition, but later died.

-Reporting by Syed Raza Hassan; Editing by Alison Williams
+Reporting by Syed Raza Hassan; Additional reporting by Shanghai newsroom and Ben Blanchard in BEIJING; Editing by Nick Macfie